fmetivier/OpenPattern/docs/source/Installation.rst

 * json
 * sqlite3

+The two last libraries are embedded in the standard library so they should be installed with any python installation

 If you want to have a direct access the measurements database from the terminal you'll have to install the sqlite3 engine.